GavinLynch04/CSC307-Receipt-App/README.md

 receipts much easier.
 Includes the ability to upload or capture a picture of a receipt, where it will be processed for easier understanding and spliting by you.
 QuickSplit implements VeryFi API technology for its OCR/Receipt processing.

+# Development Environment Setup

+1. After cloning the project...
+2. Navigate to CSC307-Receipt-App/packages/backend in the terminal
+3. Run npm start
+4. In a new terminal navigate to CSC307-Receipt-App/packages/frontend
+5. Run npm start
+6. Go to your web browser and navigate to localhost:3000 (if it doesn't automatically launch)
+7. That's it!

 ## Overview